-- How does the elimination of flavored tobacco product sales in a community impact retailing in the community overall? - How can or did retailers transition from selling tobacco products after a ban was instituted?
+- How can California tobacco prevention and control efforts be maintained amid declining tax funds due to a decrease in the use of tobacco products? - How does the elimination of flavored tobacco product sales impact community retail activities overall? - How can or did retailers transition from selling tobacco products after a ban was instituted?
 How can or did retailers change their inventory to compensate for the loss of tobacco sales, if at all?
 Which resources from the city/county/local jurisdiction were helpful?
 What would be helpful to support retailers through this transition in other jurisdictions?
-Which unintended consequences are retailers most concerned about? - What can be learned from the evaluation of activity around the compliance and enforcement of the elimination of sales of flavored tobacco products? - What are the healthcare and environmental cost impacts attributable to state and local tobacco product restriction policies? - In which instances does cessation support accompany new tobacco prevention and control policies?
-Does it contribute to the success/failure/acceptance/rejection of these policies? - Which health communication strategies and message frames best increase the success of prevention efforts and cessation interventions, improve understanding of health impacts of tobacco use, or facilitate other tobacco prevention and control messages (e.g., framing around public health benefits, economic benefits, environmental benefits, or social justice) for the different audiences in the state (e.g., general public, tobacco priority populations, policymakers, retailers)? - How can California tobacco prevention and control efforts be maintained amid declining tax funds due to a decrease in the use of tobacco products?
+Which unintended consequences are retailers most concerned about? - What can be learned from the evaluation of activity around the compliance and enforcement of the elimination of sales of flavored tobacco products? - What are the healthcare and environmental cost impacts attributable to state and local tobacco product restriction policies? - In which instance(s) does cessation support accompany new tobacco prevention and control policies?
+Does it contribute to the success/failure/acceptance/rejection of these policies? - Which health communication strategies and message frames best increase the success of prevention efforts and cessation interventions, improve understanding of health impacts of tobacco use, or facilitate other tobacco prevention and control messages (e.g., framing around public health benefits, economic benefits, environmental benefits, or social justice) for the different audiences in the state (e.g., general public, tobacco priority populations, policymakers, retailers)?